Unimodular measures on the space of all Riemannian manifolds: Introduction

 The idea behind the construction of $\mathcal P^d$ is simple.
 Since the problem is that Riemannian manifolds may have nontrivial isometries, we set $\mathcal P^d$ to be the set of isometry classes of triples $(M,p,D)$ where $p\in M$ is a base point and $D\subset M$ is a closed subset {such that there is no isometry $f : M \longrightarrow M$ with $f(D)=D$}.
 The leaves are obtained by fixing $M$ and $D$ and varying $p$, and the leaf map is just the projection $(M,p,D) \mapsto (M,p)$.
 However, it takes some work to see that these leaves fit together locally into a product structure $\BR^d \times Z$: a brief sketch of this argument is given in the beginning of \S \ref{proofpdsec}.
 Assuming this, though, measures on $\mathcal M^d$ induce measures on $\mathcal P^d$ after integrating against a Poisson process on each fiber of the leaf map.
 See \S \ref{pdsec} for details.

 Completely invariant measures on foliated spaces have been well studied, e.g.\ \cite {Candelharmonic,Feresleafwise,Garnettstatistical,Garnettfoliations,Ghystopologie}.
-As we will see in \S \ref{applications}, the fact that all unimodular measures come from foliations is useful: for instance, one can take a sequence of finite volume manifolds $(M_i)$, pass to the associated unimodular probability measures $\mu_{M_i}/\volume(M_i)$, extract a weak* limit measure $\mu$, study this $\mu$ using tools from foliations, and deduce results about the manifolds $M_i$.
+So for instance, one can now take a sequence of finite volume manifolds $(M_i)$, pass to the associated unimodular probability measures $\mu_{M_i}/\volume(M_i)$, extract a weak* limit measure $\mu$, study this $\mu$ using tools from foliations, and deduce results about the manifolds $M_i$.

 For those working in foliations, the mass transport principle \eqref{MTP} may seem less interesting now that we know unimodularity can also be characterized in terms of complete invariance.
 However, we would like to stress that often, the MTP is the more convenient definition to use.
 We illustrate this in Theorem~\ref{hypcompact}, where we use the MTP to give a proof of weak* compactness of the set of unimodular measures supported on manifolds with pinched negative curvature.
 For another example, Biringer-Raimbault \cite {Biringertopology} have studied the space of ends of a unimodular random manifold, showing for example that it has either $0,1$ or $2$ elements, or is a Cantor set.
 This parallels a result of Ghys \cite {Ghystopologie} on the topology of generic leaves of a measured foliation.
 Neither of these results quite implies the other, although Ghys's result is really more general, as it applies to harmonic measures, and not just completely invariant ones.
 However, the MTP encapsulates a recurrence that makes the proof in \cite {Biringertopology} extremely short.